 The Commission is committed to achieving better lives and outcomes for people living with mental illness, problematic alcohol and other drugs use, and those impacted by suicide, as well as their families and support people.
 We are committed to promoting and embedding lived experience leadership within a mental health, alcohol and other drugs, and suicide prevention system that is evidence-based, person-centred, trauma-informed and supportive of human rights.
 We respect, protect and promote human rights in everything we do.

 Our challenges

 - and key stakeholders.

-Queensland Government objectives for the community
+We support Queensland Government's objectives for the community